dell/terraform-provider-powerscale/docs/resources/user_group.md

 - `domain` (String) Specifies the domain that the object is part of.
 Cannot be updated.
 - `gid` (Number) Specifies a numeric user group identifier.
 - `groups` (List of String) Specifies list members of group within the group.
 - `query_force` (Boolean) If true, skip validation checks when creating user group.
 Need to be true, when changing group GID.
-Cannot be updated.
 - `query_provider` (String) Specifies the provider type.
 Cannot be updated.
 - `query_zone` (String) Specifies the zone that the object belongs to.
 Cannot be updated.
 - `roles` (List of String) List of roles, the user is assigned.